 Montana Murdoch, aka Susana Montana, aka Susan Murdoch.
 And, to those of Oaxaca: Susanita or La Pintora Montana.

-Former feminist majorette, Great Falls, Montana.
-Sometime actor, Seattle, Bay Area, Boise, Idaho.
-Occasional writer.
-Once-academic administrator, University of California, San Francisco.
-Current painter, San Francisco Bay Area and sometimes Oaxaca de Juarez, Mexico.
+Class warrior, actor, teacher and feminist majorette, Great Falls, Montana.
+Fish slinger, Ekuk and Excursion Inlet, Alaska.
+Actor, director, stage manager, developer, playwrighting novice, Seattle, Bay Area, Boise, Idaho.
+Once- and now-again-academic administrator, University of California, San Francisco.
+Painter/papel picadora, San Francisco Bay Area and sometimes Oaxaca de Juarez, Mexico.

 My motto: That which doesn’t kill you becomes your nickname.